Choosing the Right Exterior: The Pros and Cons of Stucco or Vinyl Siding

 • Pros:

-• Stucco provides excellent insulation, helping to keep homes cooler in the summer and warmer in the winter, which can lead to energy savings.
+• Stucco provides excellent insulation, helping to maintain a comfortable indoor temperature in both hot and cold weather.
+This can lead to reduced energy costs over time.

 • Cons: